-- These instructions must be followed exactly as written and the materials used must be exactly as shown in the instructions.
-Any deviation from the instructions or variation in the materials used/installed may result in an unsuccessful installation. - When core drilling any post product where water can build up, the installer is responsible to drill a 1/4" hole as close to the bottom of the post by the concrete as possible.
+- Note: These instructions must be followed exactly as written and the materials used must be exactly as shown in the instructions.
+Any deviation from the instructions or variation in the materials used/installed may result in an unsuccessful installation. - When core drilling any post product where water can build up, the installer is responsible to drill a 1⁄4" hole as close to the bottom of the post by the concrete as possible.
 If there is no weep hole, you may have damage from moisture build up and freezing. - Step 1: Layout the fence with a string line.
-Determine the length of sections your fence requires.
-Mark the ground where the centers of all holes will be (the center of the hole for 4" posts will be 2" away from the string while 5" posts will be $2\frac{1}{2}$ " away).
-Dig all holes (they need to be at least $2\frac{1}{2}$ ' to 3' deep, depending on the style of fence).
+Posts need to be 96" center to center for an 8' section (or 92" between posts).
+These are 4" posts, so the center of the post will be 2" off the string.
+Mark the ground where the center of all holes will be.
+Dig all holes (they need to be at least 21⁄2 to 3' deep).
 We recommend to have the bottom of the holes below the frost line (if possible) and bell out the bottom of the holes to help prevent frost uplift.
-For 4" x 4" posts, 8" to 9" diameter holes are recommended and for 5" x 5" posts, 10" to 12" diameter holes are recommended. - Step 2: To help achieve correct height for posts, set string at a certain height from the ground.
+For 4" x 4" posts, 8" to 9" diameter holes are recommended. - Step 2: To help achieve correct height for posts, set string at a certain height from the ground.
 The following example is using string set 10" off the ground.

-Example: 48" Colonial fence is 50" from the ground to the top of the post; subtract 10" (amount string is off the ground) from 50" (post height out of ground) = 40".
-Mark with a pencil 40" down from the top of all the posts.
+Example: 48" Good Neighbor Picket fence is 48" from the ground to the top of the post; subtract 10" (amount string is off the ground) from 48" (post height out of ground) = 38".
+Mark with a pencil 38" down from the top of all the posts.

-Pour approximately half a bag of concrete mix in the hole.
+Pour approximately half a bag of concrete mix into the hole.
 Level the posts to the string and to the correct center to center measurement (if needed, you can use a spacer cut to the inside to inside measurement for this).
 Tap the post down until the pencil mark is at the string.
 Pour more concrete around the posts.
 We recommend the concrete be at least 8" below the ground.
 Set all posts.
 Make any final adjustments to line up the posts.
 Using a rod (or something similar), run it up and down through the concrete a few times around the post to help pack the concrete.
 Pour some water on the concrete.
 For best results, let the concrete set up for a day or so.

-Note: Please review the following before proceeding to Step 3.
+Note:

-• When inserting rails, try not to end up at a gate post with a stiffener or a corner post.
-This is due to the rails not going inside the post as far and will be harder to insert.
+Please review the following before proceeding to Step 3.

-• If using a fence system with 4" posts, some mitering will need to be done on rails at corner posts so rails will go in post far enough.
+- When inserting rails, try NOT to end up at a gate post with a stiffener or a corner post.
+This is due to the rails not going inside the post as far and will be harder to insert. - When using a fence system with 4" posts, some mitering will need to be done on rails at corner posts so rails will go in post far enough.
 Measure 1" each way at the end of the rails and cut the angle (see drawing).